Buy American and Hire American: Putting American Workers First

 Visit our H-1B Employer Data Hub for data on hiring practices of employers petitioning for H-1B workers.
 The data hub allows you to search for H-1B petitioners by fiscal year (back to FY 2009), NAICS code, employer name, city, state, or zip code.
 To help you use the data hub, visit the Understanding Our H-1B Employer Data Hub page.

-These datasets provide information about the hiring practices of employers who petition for foreign national workers.
+These datasets provide information about the hiring practices of employers who petition for alien workers.

 - H-1B Petitions by Gender and Country of Birth, Fiscal Year 2018: PDF version (PDF, 175 KB); CSV version (CSV, 9 KB)

 - H-1B Trends: 2007 to 2017: PDF version (PDF, 92 KB); CSV version (CSV, 16 KB)

 - FY2018: PDF version (PDF, 21.40 MB); CSV version (CSV, 3.38 MB)

 - FY2017: PDF version (PDF, 13.11 MB); CSV version (CSV, 2.68 MB)

 - FY2016: PDF version (PDF, 13.82 MB); CSV version (CSV, 2.63 MB)

 - FY2015: PDF version (PDF, 13.40 MB); CSV version (CSV, 1.80 MB)

 - FY2014: PDF version (PDF, 31.79 MB); CSV version (CSV, 2.56 MB)